ana-polo/DBM03-music-library-sol/README.md

 ### 4. Problem definition
 ***
 <a name="create"></a>
 #### i.
-Create a new database called high-school with the following tables in the new database
+Create a new database called music-library with the following tables in the new database
 ****
 ##### TO DO:
         1. Decide the appropriate name for each field, the most appropriate data type and whether it is mandatory that the field be